missionpinball/mpf-docs/docs/events/balldevice_ball_device_ejecting_ball.md

 --8<-- "event.md"

-The ball device called "name" is ejecting a ball right now.
+The ball device called (name) is ejecting a ball right now.

 ## Keyword arguments